clemsonMakerspace/unified-makerspace/README.md

 ## Notes

-Our team would like to thank our professors, TA's, and, most importantly, our mentors, Owen and Miller, for their unwavering support during our entire journey.
-We would also like to thank our sponsor Amazon Web Services and the Clemson School of Computing.
+Our team would like to thank our professors, TA's, and, most importantly, our mentors, Owen and Miller, for their unwavering support and guidance during our entire journey.
+We would also like to thank the Clemson School of Computing and our sponsor Amazon Web Services for providing generous resources.

 ## Resources